Travel Nurses and Other Healthcare Professionals

 Travel Nurses and Other Healthcare Workers

-When hospitals and other healthcare facilities find themselves in the position of having more work than healthcare workers, they often turn to travel healthcare professionals such as travel nurses, travel medical technologists, travel radiology technicians, travel physical therapists, travel occupational therapists, travel respiratory therapists, and more.
-This article discusses What a travel healthcare worker is, how to be come a travel nurse or other kind of travel healthcare worker, companies which place travel healthcare workers, pay and other travel healthcare worker issues.
+When hospitals and other healthcare facilities find themselves in the position of having more work than healthcare workers, they often turn to travel healthcare professionals such as nurses, medical technologists, radiology technicians, physical therapists, occupational therapists, respiratory therapists, medical technologists and more.
+This article discusses What a travel healthcare worker is, how to begin a career in this exciting field of service.

 The Demand for Travel Healthcare Professionals

-The United States spent about three trillion dollars on healthcare in 2013 and costs will continue to rise at about 4% per year well into the future.
-One of the results of The Affordable Care Act will be more people insured and therefore more people seeking treatment.
+The United States spent about three and a half trillion dollars on healthcare in 2017 and costs will continue to rise at about 4.6% per year well into the future.
+As the federal and state governments continue to respond to the need for affordable health care coverage, the result will be more insured people and therefore more people seeking treatment.
 The demand for healthcare workers of all kinds remains high.
 But many healthcare facilities are having a hard time filling positions in many of their departments.
 There just aren’t enough healthcare professionals to meet all the needs.

 Healthcare Professions Which Utilize Travelers